-The course highlights the diversity of grief and loss experiences associated with various lifespan stages, different cultural perspectives and specific life events.
+The course highlights the diversity of grief and loss experiences associated with various lifespan stages, different cultural perspectives and specific life events including the grief and loss experienced by carers.
 It includes practical coping strategies and information about community resources available.

-Exploring Grief and Loss in Greek
+Exploring Grief & Loss in GREEK